BaranziniLab/KG_RAG/README.md

 #### Using GPT interactive mode

-This allows the user to go over each step of the process
+This allows the user to go over each step of the process in an interactive fashion

 ```
-python -m kg_rag.rag_based_generation.GPT.text_generation -i i -g <your favorite gpt model - "gpt-4" or "gpt-35-turbo"> interactive
+python -m kg_rag.rag_based_generation.GPT.text_generation -i True -g <your favorite gpt model - "gpt-4" or "gpt-35-turbo"> interactive
 ```

 #### Using Llama